History of Elmina: A village divided into two

-Elmina was located on the border between two Fante states, Komenda (also known as Eguafo) and Fetu.
+Elmina was located on the border between two ancient Guan states, Komenda (also known as Eguafo) and Fetu.
 Since the Portuguese also called the later Elmina "Aldea das duas Partes", which translates as "village of two parts", it has been assumed that before the arrival of the Portuguese, there were two different fishing villages on both banks of the Benya Lagoon, one of which belonged to Eguafo and the other to Fetu.
 Archaeological investigations in the 1990s has shown that there was no settlement north of the Benya before the arrival of the Portuguese.
 Both halves of old Elmina were located on the southern peninsula.
 The one settlement core was located immediately west of today's Elmina Castle (and partly buried under the castle today); the other part about 400 meters west was situated at Bantuma.
 The reason for the division of the village into two parts may have been that both parts were located at the elevated points of the peninsula and the area in between was occasionally flooded.

 Later Dutch maps show that the areas in the west and northwest of Elmina were dominated by Eguafo / Komenda, while the areas in the east were dominated by Fetu.
 At the time of the arrival of the Portuguese, the rulers of both states made claims to Elmina.

 The unresolved question to the political affiliation of the original Elmina has led to various speculations.
 For example, a phonetic similarity between the word "Caramansa", which was used to refer to the "King of Elmina" in the first Portuguese reports, and the title of ruler "Mansa" of the Mandinka people from the Sahel region, led to a conclusion that Mandinka traders ruled in Elmina before the Portuguese period.
 Apart from the sound similarity, there is no evidence of this.
 Since the term Caramansa no longer appears except in the earliest reports, it is more likely that the Mandinka term was used by an African translator as a general term for "ruler".